tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Filters.md

 </table>

-After completing the Dashboard Lab, the Dashboard now looks exactly how we want it, but we do want to also be able to filter this Dashboard by the Gender of the customers.
+After completing the Dashboard Lab, the Dashboard now looks exactly how we want it.
+Next we would like to be able to filter this Dashboard by the Gender of the customers.
 One of the sources loaded was CRM data and Gender was one of the attributes included in the CRM data.

 There are a couple ways to apply Filters.
 1. Drag a filter in one at a time